Why I Banned Google on my Blog

 You need to establish an audience on social media and direct traffic alias subscribers and returning visitors.
 Google is not a reliable traffic source whatsoever.
 Thus I’m banning Google on SEO 2.0

-I will use the noindex, follow meta robots tag so that the people I link out to don’t get hurt but Google won’t be allowed to capitalize on my content anymore.
+I used the noindex, follow meta robots tag starting in 2012 so that the people I linked out to didn’t get hurt but Google wasn’t allowed to capitalize on my content anymore.

-It will solve the content theft problem and the comment spam problem ideally.
-The scrapers outrank me anyway.
+It was meant to solve the content theft problem and the comment spam problem ideally.
+The scrapers outranked me anyway.

 I do not make this site for Google bots.
 It’s not a drop-in and take away blog.
 I want to write for regulars who appreciate me and my writing style.